Ghotu-A9/emailverification/README.md

-# emailverification
+# Emailverification
- to verify and store emails
+ To verify and store emails securely